brgillis/SHE_PPT/README.md

-The `SHEFrameStack` structure has the following attributes.
+The `SHEFrameStack` structure has the following attributes:

 * exposures : list<SHEImage> List of SHEImage objects representing the different exposures
 * stacked_image : SHEImage The stacked image